sobiya-22/GlobalAiLeague/README.md

 ## 🧠 About the Project

-**Global AI League** is a multi-agent system that simulates a decentralized team of AI agents working in sync to answer complex queries.
-Each agent handles a unique task — from scraping and cleaning data to performing exploratory analysis and generating a final Gemini-powered response.
+**Global AI League** This project is an intelligent multi-agent system designed to automate the entire data analysis pipeline using the uAgents framework by Fetch.ai.
+At its core, the system features a network of lightweight agents—each dedicated to a specific task like prompting, scraping, cleaning, exploring, modeling, and reporting.
+It simulates a collaborative workflow where AI agents communicate asynchronously to transform a raw query into structured data insights.

-This project showcases the power of modular, distributed AI workflows using the [uAgents framework](https://docs.fetch.ai/uAgents/) by Fetch.ai, enhanced with Gemini’s natural language reasoning.
+This project showcases the power of modular, distributed AI workflows using the [uAgents framework](https://docs.fetch.ai/uAgents/) by Fetch.ai.
+This architecture not only demonstrates modular AI collaboration but also aligns with decentralized agent-based design principles.
+It mimics how specialized team members would work together—except here, it's fully automated and extensible.

 ---